Directions to Access Points

 This is a fairly well sheltered lake, with many bays and jagged edges.
 However, when out in the middle this lake can feel very big and whitecaps can occur if the weather patterns agree.

-There's a swimming beach with lifeguard at the campground.
+There's a swimming beach at the campground.

 Find out more